 It helps to remember that all the hullaballoo you go through around Christmas time, the baking, the gift-wrapping, is all means to an end, that end being making your friends and family happy.
 Relish in that feeling, and be prepared to receive their efforts for you.
 Allowing yourself to be stressed and angry will only nullify the positive effects of your actions.

 If you speak your intentions aloud, and remind your family that you are putting in a lot of work (calmly and pleasantly, of course), they will most likely be all the more appreciative.
 Voice your choice to be in a good mood, and ask your family to do the same.

 If dinner burns or the tree topples over, laugh it off!
 You’ve put in the effort, and there’s no use fretting over preparations designed for your enjoyment.
 What you accomplish will be great, and what you don’t will be OK too.

 You’re supposed to enjoy the holidays.
 Make the choice to do so!

-If you’d like more information on our proven step-by-step system to revitalize and save your marriage with no office visit, check out our Marriage Counseling System.
+If you’d like more information on how to beat holiday stress and our proven step-by-step system to revitalize and save your marriage with no office visit, check out our Marriage Counseling System.